philipce/nifty/README.md

 ## Contributing

-All contributions are welcome!
+All contributions are welcome—whether suggestions, submissions, requests, or whatever!
 If you think of a nifty feature we ought to have, let us know.

+To contribute code to this project:
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Check out the documentation for the Nifty style guide